basic0908/StableUNCLIP/README.md

 # StableUNCLIP

-A pipeline that takes EEG, converts into image-embedding, then convert to image.
-It continuously displays images, utilized for neurofeedback training.

 change root path and type of dataset for own use.

-matlab code not included.
+A pipeline that decodes eeg into image embedding in real-time(RealTimeDecoding.m), then converted to image.
+The program displays images in repetition, which is used for neurofeedback training.
+It should show your imagined image in multiple cycles.

+First train your decoding model.